BartoszKlonowski/react-native-windows-hello/README.md

 * After implementation you can check the build by running:
 <br/>`msbuild -p:Configuration=Debug -p:Platform=x64 .\windows\ReactNativeWindowsHello.sln`
 <br/>Or launch the build through the Visual Studio.

----

-## Made with ❤️ at Callstack

-`react-native-windows-hello` is an open source project and will always remain free to use.
-If you think it's cool, please star it 🌟.
-[Callstack](https://callstack.com/) is a group of React and React Native geeks, contact us at [hello@callstack.com](mailto:hello@callstack.com) if you need any help with these or just want to say hi!

-Like the project? ⚛️ [Join the team](https://callstack.com/careers) who does amazing stuff for clients and drives React Native Open Source! 🔥